 Not a complex tool, Spot Removal offers two modes – Clone and Heal.
 If you want Lightroom to strictly clone from a specified place, set Spot Edit to Clone.
 I find it to work best on most occasions, especially with random textures.
 In Clone, the Spot will also have a less defined, dissolving edge.

 If you choose Heal, Lightroom will attempt to make subtle changes to the way Spot is filled.
-It lets you avoid direct cloning and, thus, is sometimes less evident, because new detail are not identical to the source (that is why we had a hard shadow on the edge of our Spot before we moved it).
+It lets you avoid direct cloning and, thus, is sometimes less evident, because new details are not identical to the source (that is why we had a hard shadow on the edge of our Spot before we moved it).
 It may also have rougher, more defined edges.
 You will notice that Spot Edit was set to Heal in our case and worked very well in the end.
 I may have as well set it to Clone, however, and the result would likely be just as good.
 Play around to see which one works better with each retouching you do.

-If you want more of an overlay effect, you should also adjust Opacity slider.
+If you want more of an overlay effect, you should also adjust the Opacity slider.
 In my case, I wanted the white spot completely gone, and that is why I used 100% Opacity.
 Had I used 60 or 70 percent, the chewing gum would be slightly visible with other detail, possibly, blending in better.
 Opacity slider is useful if you want to turn down certain detail of your image and make them less noticeable rather than hide them completely.

 That’s about all there is to Spot Removal tool.
 Once I worked out my settings, I removed some more white spots that were too visible in the image.
 The environment may not have been that clean in reality, but for me, photography has always been about the way I see things, not how someone else does.